Inspection

 Living room

-Check exterior walls facing north or northwest; areas around visible thermal bridges — concrete pillars, beams, and metal window frames; skirting boards and lower walls on ground floors; behind furniture pushed against exterior walls.
+Check exterior walls facing north or northwest; areas around visible thermal bridges; skirting boards and lower walls on ground floors.

 Basement and garage